railsgirls/guides.railsgirls.com/_posts/2014-05-29-touristic-autism_static-pages-tdd.markdown

 *for [Rails Girls Galway](https://github.com/RailsGirlsGalway)* The basic guides that have been merged and adapted are the [Ruby on Rails Tutorial](http://www.railstutorial.org/book), the [basic RailsGirls app](http://guides.railsgirls.com/app/) and the tutorials for [creating thumbnails](http://guides.railsgirls.com/thumbnails), [authenticating users](http://guides.railsgirls.com/devise/), [adding design](http://guides.railsgirls.com/design), [deploying to OpenShift](http://guides.railsgirls.com/openshift/), [adding comments](http://guides.railsgirls.com/commenting) and [Mark McDonnell's tutorial] (http://code.tutsplus.com/tutorials/testing-your-ruby-code-with-guard-rspec-pry--cms-19974).

 Rails includes a default Test::Unit framework used to test your code.
 We will use a more advanced testing framework called RSpec to write a thorough test suite.
 We need to be able to write tests that are fast and give us instant feedback on problems with our code.

 We will use Guard and RSpec to monitor some of our files and run tests over them as soon as they get modified, so to be sure that the latest changes are not breaking the app anywhere.

 If any error is found, then we are going to dig into it so to understand the cause and fix it, by using Pry.

-Finally, since we are assuming to be developing in collaboration with other via GitHub, we will also make sure that each contribution does not conflit when integrating with the others' ones.
+Finally, since we are assuming to be developing in collaboration with other via GitHub, we will also make sure that each contribution does not conflict when integrating with the others' ones.
 For this very reason, we will also commit, push and test the integration often, in a process called "Continuous Integration".
-We will use Travis-CI to support us.
+We will use Travis CI to support us.

-##Continuous testing with Guard
+## Continuous testing with Guard

 In your Gemfile, add

-{% highlight sh %}
+{% highlight ruby %}
 group :test do
   gem 'rspec'
 end